Party Bus Rentals in Richmond

 Find the Richmond Bus Amenities You Want

 Not every Richmond group trip calls for the same setup.
-A 15- to 50-passenger party bus typically comes with a full-length bar, color-changing LED lighting, wraparound perimeter seating, flat-panel TVs, and a premium Bluetooth sound system — the right call for a bachelorette crawl down San Pablo Avenue or a birthday night that starts at Point Richmond and ends in Oakland.
-A 15- to 35-passenger minibus brings powerful A/C and plush reclining seats with greater maneuverability for tighter city streets and hotel drop-off loops.
+A 15- to 50-passenger party bus may include a full-length bar, color-changing LED lighting, wraparound perimeter seating, flat-panel TVs, and Bluetooth sound — a fit for a bachelorette crawl down San Pablo Avenue or a birthday night that starts at Point Richmond and ends in Oakland.
+A 15- to 35-passenger minibus can offer A/C and reclining seats with greater maneuverability for tighter city streets and hotel drop-off loops.

 When your group is heading to a multi-day conference across the Bay Bridge or loading luggage for a wine country run up to Napa, a 56-passenger charter bus adds undercarriage storage bays, onboard restrooms, overhead bins, WiFi, and power outlets at every row.
 Amenities vary by operator and vehicle, and the PartyBuses.net quote form lets you filter for exactly what your group needs before you commit to anything.